Document Type : Review Article

 Abstract

-Results: Four original research articles with a clinical trial design and an intervention period of 8-12 weeks using the DASH diet in PCOS patients were analyzed.
-The findings of these studies showed that following the DASH diet led to weight loss, reduced body mass index, waist circumference, and hip circumference.
+Results: Four original research articles with a clinical trial design and an intervention period of 8-12 weeks using the DASH in PCOS patients were analyzed.
+The findings of these studies showed that following the DASH led to weight loss, reduced body mass index, waist circumference, and hip circumference.
 It also resulted in lower serum levels of triglycerides, very low density lipoproteins, insulin resistance, androstenedione, antimullerin hormone, free androgen index, malondialdehyde, and high-sensitivity C-reactive protein.
 Additionally, it was associated with improved sensitivity to insulin, increased total plasma antioxidant capacity, higher levels of total glutathione, sex hormone-binding globulin, and nitric oxide in the blood.

 Keywords